Script kiddy strikes back

 We now know that those files are auto-extractible executables compressed using UPX.
 We can easily extract those by installing the appropriate software and can discover the resulting executables are also ARM64 ELF files, statically linked and stripped (all debug information removed, make them lighter but also more difficult to reverse-engineer).

-doesn’t find anything of interest this time, but other variants
+strings doesn’t find anything of interest this time, but other variants

 contain the following noteworthy strings: